JiahaoXu-god/CVPR2026_MUSE/README.md

 Please refer to [ViLa-MIL](https://github.com/Jiangbo-Shi/ViLa-MIL), [CLAM](https://github.com/mahmoodlab/CLAM), and [CONCH](https://github.com/mahmoodlab/CONCH).

 ## 2. Reproduce MUSE
-This repository is based on the Pytorch version of the FOCUS implementation.
+This repository is based on the Pytorch version of MUSE implementation.

 We have provided the model implementation and training code, with detailed instructions shown as follows: